GPortfolio/GPortfolio/README.md

 ## Introducing

 Create your portfolio website using webpack.
-Select your template, fill in the information config.js, _base.scss files and upload to server.
+Select your template, fill in the information config.js file and upload to server.

 ## Benefits